Philosophy of technology: History

+Western philosophy

-Greek philosophy
+Ancient Greek philosophy

 The western term 'technology' comes from the Greek term techne (τέχνη) (art, or craft knowledge) and philosophical views on technology can be traced to the very roots of Western philosophy.
 A common theme in the Greek view of techne is that it arises as an imitation of nature (for example, weaving developed out of watching spiders).
 Greek philosophers such as Heraclitus and Democritus endorsed this view.
 In his Physics, Aristotle agreed that this imitation was often the case, but also argued that techne can go beyond nature and complete "what nature cannot bring to a finish."
-Aristotle also argued that nature (physis) and techne are ontologically distinct because natural things have an inner principle of generation and motion, as well as an inner teleological final cause.
-While techne is shaped by an outside cause and an outside telos (goal or end) which shapes it.
+Aristotle also argued that nature (physis) and techne are ontologically distinct because natural things have an inner principle of generation and motion, as well as an inner teleological final cause, while techne is shaped by an outside cause and an outside telos (goal or end) which shapes it.
 Natural things strive for some end and reproduce themselves, while techne does not.
 In Plato's Timaeus, the world is depicted as being the work of a divine craftsman (Demiurge) who created the world in accordance with eternal forms as an artisan makes things using blueprints.
 Moreover, Plato argues in the Laws, that what a craftsman does is imitate this divine craftsman.